joshialonzo/code-challenges/parallel/README.md

 * Written in C and Python.
 * Uses GIL for thread-safe operation.
 * GIL lives inside CPython, the most commonly used Python interpreter.

+### I/O-Bound Applications

+* GIL is not a bottleneck
+* Use the Python threading module to implement multiple concurrent threads